Apostle John’s Three Letters . . . 1 John 4:12–16a

 True Christians believe that Jesus is Father God’s son.
 God dwells in him who acknowledges that Jesus is God's one and only Son, just as he lives and abides in God.
 This important verse should encourage us to have an open and hearty admission of Christ being the Son of God and the only Savior of sinners.
 We also ought to publicly profess his name and have a strong, unwavering faith in him.

 Verse 15's doctrinal test is similar to what Matthew wrote in his gospel account: "Whoever acknowledges me before others, I will also acknowledge before my Father in heaven.
-But whoever disowns me before others, I will disown before my Father in heaven" (Matthew 10:32–33).
+But whoever disowns me before others, I will disown before my Father in heaven" (Matt.
+10:32–33).
 These very words were spoken by Jesus himself.
 There can be no question when we confess the truth; we know in our heart and confess through our mouth that Jesus lives in us as we live in him.

 Christians must acknowledge and assert this three-part requirement: that (1) Jesus is the Son of God, (2) God lives in every Christian, and (3) and every Christian lives in God.
 We're to confess the truth about Christ, thereby bringing new birth through the indwelling Spirit to us and to those to whom we testify.
 First John is an epistle that assures its readers and believers that they're certainly a child of God who shares an intimate fellowship with the Lord.
 We're to believe wholeheartedly the doctrine that historical, biblical Jesus, who is the Son of Father God, came as a man from heaven to earth.
 There can be absolutely no doubt of that fact in our heart, mind, and mouth!
 In addition to that doctrinal message, John introduces to us a second message in v.
 16a: We can depend on God’s love.